 -Terakawa, Nara.
 If you are going to visit Nara, book lunchtime to go to the Terakawa restaurant.
 This site fascinated us.
 For € 25 per person we could taste the wagyu meat and millions of delicacies such as green tea of the area, a good homemade tofu, soup, soba (noodle) and much more.
 You can choose one of the different tasting menu, it was what we did.

-We hope this post about what to see in Kyoto has been useful for you.
-If you have any questions, you can contact us at firstname.lastname@example.org or leave us a comment below.
+We hope this post about the things to do in Kyoto has been useful for you.
+If you have any questions, you can leave us a comment below.
 We are sure that this will help other readers too.